KejPi/AbracaDABra/README.md

 * Duration (End time is calculated from duration)
 * Service to be recorded

-A scheduled recording can be created from the audio recording schedule dialog (see screenshot below) accessible from the application menu or from the EPG (Schedule audio recording button).
+A scheduled recording can be created from the audio recording schedule view (see screenshot below) accessible from the application menu or from the EPG (Schedule audio recording button).

 _Notes:_
 * Scheduled audio recording uses the same settings as immediate audio recording.
 * The audio recording start time is taken from system time not from DAB time.
 * When a scheduled recording is about to start, a dialog with a warning to the user pops up (30 seconds before scheduled time) and then the service to be recorded is selected about 10 seconds before the scheduled time.
-* The application must be running in order for a scheduled recording tp happen.
+* The application must be running in order for a scheduled recording to happen.
 In other words, the application does not automatically start when an audio recording is scheduled.
-* An ongoing recording wil prevent a scheduled recording from starting.
+* An ongoing recording will prevent a scheduled recording from starting.
 * The application does not stop the user defining overlapping scheduled recordings.
 If the user adds schedule items that are overlapping, the conflict is indicated by a red triangle icon in the audio recording schedule table ("Schedule #3" in the screenshot below).
 When there are conflicting schedules, the first scheduled item is completed as defined ("Schedule #2" in screenshot) after which the second conflicting item will start recording as soon as the first finishes.
 Recording is always performed in the order shown in the table.
 * An ongoing scheduled audio recording can be stopped anytime from the application menu or from the status bar like any other audio recording.
 * If the service to be recorded is available from more than one ensemble, the last used ensemble is used for recording (like when the user selects services from the service list).
 * The audio recording schedule is stored in the `AudioRecordingSchedule.json` file in the configuration INI file.
-More information [here](#expert-settings).
+More information [here](#settings).

 <p align="center" width="100%">
 <img width="738" alt="audioRecordingSchedule" src="https://github.com/KejPi/AbracaDABra/assets/6438380/7aa07e1f-ee41-44b2-bdb6-41e65d46261e">